ABC's Board of Trustees

 Eureka Springs, Arkansas

-Steven Foster began his career 30 years ago at the Herb Department of the Sabbathday Lake, Maine, Shaker Community.
-He is the author of over 700 popular, articles and is well known for his photography.
-Steven is also the author of 14 books, including three Peterson Field Guides.
+Steven Foster began his career, at age 17, at the Herb Department of the Sabbathday Lake, Maine, Shaker Community.
+He is the author of over 900 photo-illustrated articles and is well known for his photography.
+Steven is also the author of 15 books, including three Peterson Field Guides.
 He lives in the Ozarks.
 Foster serves as the president of the Steven Foster Group, Inc., providing consulting, editorial and stock photography services.
 Read the HerbalGram article about Steven.

 View Steven's page on the ABC Web site.